bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 txque can be either a queue.Queue, an asyncio.Queue, or a collections.deque object.

-Your code should place items onto this queue, the item should be one of:
+Your code should place items onto this queue, typically in response to a user action.

+The possible items are:

 **"snapshot"**

 Sending this string is a request for the current snapshot of the client, which will be returned via the rxque.

-Typically your code will send this on startup, to obtain a working snapshot of client data.
+Your code could send this on startup, to obtain an initial working snapshot of client data.

 **None**